qtoden/incoming-orienteerer/README.md

 2. Run `npm install` in the project directory

 ## Configuration
-Edit `settings.json` to configure the application.
+Add a `settings.json` file in the root, to configure the application.
+There is an `settings.example.json` file to start with.
-Available settings can be seen in the `schema.ts` file.
+All available settings can be seen in the `schema.ts` file.

 ## Browser configuration
 Allow audio to be automatically played in the client web browser.